Advanced Features

 You can tune image quality by setting the following parameters:

-• sharpness - default = 0.
+• sharpness - default = 0.0.
 A larger value of sharpness=1.0 or greater will increase sharpness, and a negative value will reduce noise.
+Any float is allowable, but anything outside [-5, 5] is probably not helpful.

 • snr_db - default = 30.0.
-A larger value will increase resolution, but start with sharpness.
+A larger value will increase resolution, but try changing sharpness first.

 • Set Sinogram Weights: